Arranging Playlists with Flowify

 Getting Started

 Both methods will allow you to assign weights, or importance, to various track features.
 For example, if you wanted the selected method to only take into account Energy, you could assign a weight of 100% to that feature and leave the rest at 0%.
-If you don't know what a track feature means - hit the handy question mark next to the feature label.
+If you don't know what a track feature means - hit the handy question mark next to the feature label or read more about it in Analysis Categories Explained.

 Curve Method